Fort Worth, Texas: Religion

+Non- and inter-denominational churches dominated Fort Worth's religious landscape as the third-largest group of Christians.
+Having more than 289,554 adherents, non/inter-denominational Christians represented the growing trend of ecumenism within the United States.
+Methodists were the fourth-largest Christian group with more than 100,000 adherents of the United Methodist Church spread throughout Fort Worth's metropolitan division.
+The African Methodist Episcopal Church, Christian Methodist Episcopal Church, African Methodist Episcopal Zion Church, and Free Methodist Church also formed a substantial portion of the area's Methodist population.
+Pentecostals, descended from the Wesleyan-Holiness movement of Methodists, formed the fifth-largest Christian constituency and primarily divided between the Assemblies of God USA and Church of God in Christ.

+Among Fort Worther's non-Christian community, Islam and Judaism were the second- and third-largest religious communities.
+According to the Association of Religion Data Archives, there were an estimated 37,488 Muslims and 2,413 Jews living in Fort Worth's vicinity, although the Goldring/Woldenberg Institute of Southern Jewish Life estimated 5,000 Jews in 2010.
+Religions including Hinduism and Baha'i had a minuscule presence in the Fort Worth area according to the 2020 study, and Christendom remained more prevalent than in the Dallas metropolitan division.

 Economy

 At its inception, Fort Worth relied on cattle drives that traveled the Chisholm Trail.
-Millions of cattle were driven north to market along this trail, and Fort Worth became the center of cattle drives, and later, ranching until the Civil War.
-During the Civil War, Fort Worth suffered shortages causing its population to decline.
-It recovered during the Reconstruction Era with general stores, banks, and "Hell's Half-Acre", a large collection of saloons and dance halls which increased business and criminal activity in the city.
+Millions of cattle were driven north to market along this trail, and Fort Worth became the center of cattle drives, and later, ranching until the American Civil War.
+During the American Civil War, Fort Worth suffered shortages causing its population to decline.
+It recovered during the Reconstruction with general stores, banks, and "Hell's Half-Acre", a large collection of saloons and dance halls which increased business and criminal activity in the city.
 By the early 20th century the military used martial law to regulate Hell's Half-Acre's bartenders and prostitutes.

 Since the late 20th century several major companies have been headquartered in Fort Worth.
-These include American Airlines Group (and subsidiaries American Airlines and Envoy Air), the John Peter Smith Hospital, Pier 1 Imports, Chip 1 Exchange, RadioShack, Pioneer Corporation, Cash America International, GM Financial, Budget Host, the BNSF Railway, and Bell Textron.
+These include American Airlines Group (and subsidiaries American Airlines and Envoy Air), Pier 1 Imports, Chip 1 Exchange, RadioShack, Pioneer Corporation, Cash America International, GM Financial, Budget Host, the BNSF Railway, and Bell Textron.
 Companies with a significant presence in the city are Bank of America, Wells Fargo, Lockheed Martin, GE Transportation, and Dallas-based telecommunications company AT&T. Metro by T-Mobile is also prominent in the city.